RackHD/on-imagebuilder/README.md

 ```
 sudo ansible-playbook -i hosts all.yml
 ```

+**All ansible runs must be done on the host machine that is building the images.** This is because we use the ansible_chroot connection type, which is not supported over ssh connections.

 - Note: OEM role provision_raid_overlay requires storcli_1.17.08_all.deb being copied into common/files.
 User can download it from http://docs.avagotech.com/docs/1.17.08_StorCLI.zip.